The cost of travelling

 - What you bring: Avoid extra baggage fees.

-- Keep your emotional and heavy, costly, 4-wheeled baggage at home.
+- Keep your emotional and heavy, costly, four-wheeled baggage at home.

-- Family, friends, and strangers: Staying with family, house sitting, pet-sitting, and house-swapping are often free.
+- Family, friends, and strangers: These are often free.
+They include staying with family, house-sitting, pet-sitting, and house-swapping.
 People (and pets) often appreciate the chance to show visitors around their city.
 Just be polite, courteous, clean, and help out wherever possible… basic human stuff.

 - Fewer stars or no stars: Consider staying in hostels or budget hotels.
-Travelling is supposed to be uncomfortable when you’re visiting somewhere unfamiliar.
-Lean into it and drop the act that your trip depends on the silk bedsheets on your hotel rooms king mattress.
+When you're visiting somewhere unfamiliar, people expect travel to be uncomfortable.
+Lean into it and drop the act that your trip depends on the silk bedsheets on your hotel room's king mattress.

 - Plus, which one of these will make for a more memorable story?
 I don't know about you, but none of my memorable stories involve a concierge.